 - Docker should be started by now; verify the status and version of docker by using

 How to run Docker command using Non-Root user (run docker commands without sudo)

-- To enable users other than root or to run docker commands without sudo first create the docker group using groupadd docker command.
+- To enable users other than root or to run docker commands without sudo, first create the docker group using the groupadd docker command.

 - Next, add the users in the docker group that you created earlier and can run Docker commands.